 Are you aware of your credit score?
 If you are headed towards consolidating loans, it is always a good idea to know the numbers.
 You can get a free, safe credit score report from AnnualCreditReport.com.
 If your credit rating is very low, counseling is a good idea.
 Bad credit often involves a lack of financial skills or knowledge.
 The better your credit, the better rates you will get from lenders.

 Debt consolidation with bad credit is not impossible.
 However, you need to put a little extra effort to make it work.
 In the meantime, make payments on time and in full.
-Paying on time is the best way to improve your credit score.
+Our debt counselors say that paying on time is the best way to improve your credit score.

 If you are seeking debt assistance, schedule a free credit counseling session with us today.